jsp220/Fullstech-Blog/README.md

 ![Screenshot](assets/images/screenshot01.png)

-Click the nav button and click on "Log In" to log in or sign up.
+Click on "Log In" (on mobile, need to expand the nav menu first) to log in or sign up.

 ![Screenshot](assets/images/screenshot02.png)